Emergency contraception is a birth control method to prevent pregnancy in women. It can be used:

 Sometimes, emergency contraception does not work.
 However, research suggests that emergency contraceptives have no long-term effects on the pregnancy or developing baby.

 You may be able to use emergency contraception even if you cannot regularly take birth control pills.
 Talk to your health care provider about your options.

 Emergency contraception should not be used as a routine birth control method.
-It is less effective at preventing pregnancies than most types of birth control.
+It does not work as well as most types of birth control.

 Morning-after pill; Postcoital contraception; Birth control - emergency; Plan B